 Factory capability

-Inside the SBKJ Jiangyin factory
+Inside SBKJ Production

 SBKJ production is organised around five named stations.
 Each one has a fixed location, dedicated tooling, a responsible foreman, and a sign-off step before work moves on.
 None of the five can be skipped.